-Mr. Windley, in his continuing role as Chairman, presides over meetings of the Board and brings his strong operational experience, extensive knowledge of our industry, and innovative leadership skills to support management's execution of our strategy and focus our directors' attention on the most critical matters affecting our business.
+We believe it is appropriate at this time in our growth for Mr. Windley to serve as Executive Chairman because his strong operational experience, extensive knowledge of our industry, and innovative leadership skills support management's execution of our strategy and focus our directors' attention on the most critical matters affecting our business.